ProCern/asyncinotify/README.rst

 possible, while still being flexible and powerful.
 This is built on no external dependencies, and works through ctypes in a very obvious fashion.

-This depends on Python 3.6+ features, and will not work with prior versions.

 This works without any other external dependencies.

 The code is available on GitHub_ and the documentation is available on